padilladaniela/election-analysis/README.md

 * The county with the largest number of votes was *Denver.*

-* The number of votes and the percentage of the total votes for each candidate received as below:
+* The number of votes and the percentage of the total votes for each candidate as below:

         Charles Casper Stockham: 23.0% (85,213)